antimof/UxPlay/README.md

    When the -key option is used, a securely generated keypair is generated and stored in `$HOME/.uxplay.pem`, if that file does not exist, or read from it, if it exists.
 (Optionally, the key can be stored in _filename_.)
 This method is more secure than the new default method, (because the Device ID is broadcast in the DNS_SD announcement) but still leaves the private key exposed to anyone who can access the pem file.
-   Because the default (but "less-secure") "Device ID" method is simpler, and security of client access to uxplay is  unlikely to be an important issue, the -key option is no longer recommended.
+   This option should be set in the UxPlay startup file as a line "key" or "key _filename_" (no initial "-"),  where _filename_ is a full path which should be enclosed in quotes (`"...."`) if it contains  any blank spaces.

-By default, the storage of the Server private key is in the file $HOME/.uxplay.pem.
-Use the "-key _filename_" option to change this location.
-This option should be set in the UxPlay startup file as a line "`key filename`" (no initial "-"),  where ``filename`` is a full path.
-The filename may be enclosed in quotes (`"...."`), (and must be, if the filename has any blank spaces).
+   **Because the default method is simpler, and security of client access to uxplay is  unlikely to be an important issue, the -key option is no longer recommended**.

 **-dacp [_filename_]**: Export current client DACP-ID and Active-Remote key to file: default is $HOME/.uxplay.dacp.
    (optionally can be changed to _filename_).
 Can be used by remote control applications.
 File is transient: only exists